-Jupiter, the only planet visible in the evening sky at present, is the giant of the Sun's With a diameter of 87,000 miles, family.
-Jupiter has a volume about 1,300 times that of Earth, but it weighs only 318 times as This is still more than 3 times as much. much as all the other planets put together.
-It revolves around the Sun in just under 12 of our years, and spins on its axis in less than 10 hours; hence its day is much shorter than ours, and there are 10,484 days in the Jovian The velocity of rotation at Jupiter's vear. equator-27,800 miles an hour-is more than 26 times as fast as the Earth's, and as a result there must be perpetual winds of upwards of 200 miles an hour in Jupiter's dense atmosphere which is composed largely of deadly methane and ammonia gases.
-Because of its distance from the Sun, an average of 483 million miles, Jupiter receives only about 1/27th as much light and heat as Earth.
+Jupiter is the giant of the Sun's family.
+With a diameter of 87,000 miles, it has a volume about 1,300 times that of Earth, but weighs only 318 times as much.
+This is still nearly three times as much as all the other planets put together.
+It revolves around the Sun in just under 12 of our years, and spins on its axis in less than 10 hours; hence its day is much shorter than ours, and there are 10,484 days in the Jovian year.
+The velocity of rotation at Jupiter's equator-27,800 miles an hour - is more than 26 times as fast as Earth's.
+Jupiter's dense atmosphere contains deadly methane and ammonia gases.
+Because of its distance from the Sun, an average of 483 million miles, Jupiter receives only about 1/27th as much light and heat as Earth, and its surface is intensely cold.